 One of the reasons why I originally wanted to go to Thailand for my first out-of-the-country trip, as I said in my 2018 travel recap, was because I wanted to see elephants.
 When I decided on going to Bali instead, I didn’t know about the elephants in the island.
 It wasn’t until a couple of weeks before the trip that I found out I could meet elephants in Bali, too.

-Read about my experience in the Elephant Park soon.
-I’ll talk about why we should not support elephant riding and my feelings when I saw the gentle giants for the first time.
+Read about my experience in the Elephant Park here.
+I talked about why we should not support elephant riding and my feelings when I saw the gentle giants for the first time.

 I’ve got a few more Bali-related posts coming up, so if you’re interested to read them, stay tuned! 🙂